microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 The `_getWebviewContent` method is where the UI of the extension will be defined.

-This is also the place where references to CSS and JavaScript files/packages are created and inserted into the webview HTML.
-We will configure the Webview UI Toolkit here, in the second part of this guide.
+This is also where references to CSS and JavaScript files/packages are created and inserted into the webview HTML.
+You'll configure the Webview UI Toolkit here, in the second part of this guide.

 ```typescript
 // file: src/panels/HelloWorldPanel.ts